Skip to main content

 What are alternatives to Côté Bastide in Sainte-Foy-la-Grande?

-The honest answer is that the comparison pool within Sainte-Foy-la-Grande is thin — Côté Bastide is the only Michelin-recognised address in this town.
+The honest answer is that the comparison pool within Sainte-Foy-la-Grande is thin; Côté Bastide is the only Michelin-recognised address in this town.
 The nearest credentialled alternatives require a drive toward Bergerac, Périgueux, or Bordeaux.
 If you are already routing through Sainte-Foy, there is no direct local rival at this recognition level.

 Is Côté Bastide good for solo dining?

-Likely yes on a practical level: at a € price point, a solo cover is easy to justify, and smaller restaurants in French bastide towns tend to seat solo diners without issue.
+Likely yes on a practical level: at a € price point, a solo cover is easy to justify, smaller restaurants in French bastide towns tend to seat solo diners without issue.
 The Bib Gourmand format rewards focused eating, which suits solo visits.
 Booking ahead is still advisable, particularly around Sainte-Foy's Saturday market when covers fill.

 Is Côté Bastide worth the price?

 Yes, without qualification.
-A double Michelin Bib Gourmand (2024 and 2025) at a € price point is the clearest value signal in the Michelin system — it means inspectors rated the cooking good enough to flag specifically for exceptional value.
+A double Michelin Bib Gourmand (2024 and 2025) at a € price point is the clearest value signal in the Michelin system; it means inspectors rated the cooking good enough to flag specifically for exceptional value.
 In a small town like Sainte-Foy-la-Grande, this is not a default fallback; it is the right answer for anyone eating in the area.

 Does Côté Bastide handle dietary restrictions?

 Specific dietary accommodation policies are not documented in the available data.
-Chef Laurence leads a modern cuisine kitchen, and restaurants operating at Bib Gourmand level in France typically expect guests to communicate restrictions at booking.
+Chef Laurence leads a modern cuisine kitchen, restaurants operating at Bib Gourmand level in France typically expect guests to communicate restrictions at booking.
 Contact the restaurant ahead of your visit to confirm what is possible.

 Is the tasting menu worth it at Côté Bastide?